calais-commits/scrapping-linux/README.md

 ### Prerequisites

-To make this repository working in your local machine you only need a browser.
+To run this code on your local machine, you should have Python installed and an internet connection.

 ## Author